 Our team of hundreds of leading cancer physicians and oncology-trained support staff is a trusted partner in returning patients with cancer to good health.

-With a team of gynecologic oncology specialists on their side, women with endometrial cancer receive the most advanced care in a compassionate environment at UT Southwestern Medical Center.
+With a team of gynecologic oncology specialists on their side, women with endometrial cancer (uterine cancer) receive the most advanced care in a compassionate environment at UT Southwestern Medical Center.

 As the only National Cancer Institute-designated comprehensive cancer center in North Texas, we deliver the best cancer care available today and push to discover new treatments.
 NCI designation means we offer patients the ability to participate in the broadest possible range of clinical trials, with access to potential therapies not available at other facilities.